Algorithmic Solution for Systems of Linear Equations, in $\mathcal{O}(mn)$ time: Interpretation

-The basic idea of the proposed algorithm is to solve at each step $k$ \begin{enumerate} \item for feature $\mathbf{x}_j$ instead of the entire matrix $\mathbf x$, and \item to solve for the current errors $\mathbf e$, instead of $\mathbf y$ \end{enumerate}
+The basic idea of the proposed algorithm is to solve at each step $k$ \begin{enumerate} \item for feature $\mathbf{X}_j$ instead of the entire matrix $\mathbf X$, and \item to solve for the current errors $\mathbf e$, instead of $\mathbf y$ \end{enumerate}

-Hence, we are actually updating one element of the sought weights $a_j$ at each step, in order to lessen the solution errors.
-Accordingly, the errors are decreased by
+Hence, we are actually updating one element of the sought weights $a_j$ at each step, in order to reduce the solution errors.
+Accordingly, in each step, the errors are decreased in the form of

 and we update the $j$ th dimension of the weights $\mathbf a$ with the calculated $da$, and continue to the next step with the updated errors $\mathbf{e'}$.
-Hence, we may see that the algorithm is very short and simple, while it is vectorised in a straightforward manner.
-Accordingly, the supplementary memory allocation demands are very low.
+Hence, the algorithm is concise and simple, while it is vectorized straightforwardly.
+Accordingly, the supplementary memory allocation demands are meager.